Full Time 1yr

-Ahmed Al-Khazzar, MSc Computer Network and Administration Management student 2012
+Ahmed Al-Khazzar, MSc Computer Network Administration and Management student

 This course provides a broad understanding of client-facing management techniques within the context of computer network administration.
 You will study six core topics on this course, followed by an individual project.

 We use the best and most current research and professional practice, alongside feedback from our students, to make sure course content is relevant to your future career or further studies.

 Therefore, some course content may change over time to reflect changes in the discipline or industry and some optional units may not run every year.
 If a unit doesn’t run, we’ll let you know as soon as possible and help you choose an alternative unit.

 You will be taught through a mixture of lectures, tutorials and laboratory sessions in conjunction with implementing your individual project, which can often be linked with industry.
 In addition, you will need to spend significant time in our electronic, communications and computer laboratories as well as in private study directed by lecturers.

 Assessment is geared towards the subject matter in a way that encourages a deeper understanding and allows you to develop your skills.
 Here’s how we assess your work: